hanruihua/master_multirobot/README.md

 # Multiple Robots Master
 The program of multiple robot running in master computer

-Please run the [Master program](https://github.com/hanruihua/slave_multirobot) in slave robot
+Please run the [Slave program](https://github.com/hanruihua/slave_multirobot) in slave robot

 ## Environment and device